 Other Material Defects

-Ruins exist from prior driveway and structure on the 5 acres last used estimated 50+ years ago
+Ruins exist from prior driveway and structure on the 5 acres last used approximately 50 years ago per public records.

-The current owner of the landlocked 5 acres was previously sued for falsely selling other land as a “buildable”.
+The current owner of the landlocked 5 acres was previously sued for falsely selling land (as part of another development of his, not near the cemetery) as a “buildable”.
 Reference: Montgomery County Clerk of Courts, case number 2019 CV 05554.
-After over 10 years after construction started on the lot and years in court the sale was reversed.
-The two developers involved, including one who currently owns 5 acres landlocked within the Narrows, were also held responsible for court costs.
+After over 10 years after residential construction started on the lot and years in court the sale was reversed.
+The two developers involved, including one who currently owns 5 acres landlocked within the cemetery, were also held responsible for court costs.

 The current owner of the landlocked 5 acres acquired the 5 acres after foreclosure lawsuit against the previous owner, in which the current owner had a mortgage lien against the prior owner.
 The prior owner tried to build on the landlocked 5 acres.
+Several have said they tried to acquire the cemetery, bulldoze it, and include it as part of the development.
+The development appears failed due to not being able to acquire the cemetery, therefore not having required road frontage and/or not being large enough of a development to justify running public utilities.
 The prior owner was two business partners under an LLC, one filed for bankruptcy.
 Reference: Montgomery County Clerk of Courts, case number 2008 CV 11167.

-The surrounding pet cemetery and appurtenant animal incinerator uses are regulated and protected/exempt by state law; reference: ORC 961 & OAC 3745-31-03(B)(1)(rrr)
+The completely surrounding cemetery and appurtenant animal incinerator uses are regulated and protected/exempt by state law; reference: ORC 961 & OAC 3745-31-03(B)(1)(rrr)

-The pet cemetery is deed restricted as a pet cemetery, which covers appurtenant uses such as incinerators for handling of animal remains.
+The pet cemetery is deed restricted as a pet cemetery in compliance with ORC 961, which covers appurtenant uses such as incinerators for handling of animal remains.
+Regarding certain requirements, the pet cemetery preexists state laws regulating pet cemeteries.

 Ohio EPA exempts incineration of 600lbs/hr of animal remains per incinerator with no limit on hours of operation.
-Animal incineration emissions limits were mostly eliminated from Ohio law in 2023.
+Animal incineration chemical and particulate emissions limits were largely eliminated in 2023.
+Incinerators larger than 600lbs/hr are subject to specific Ohio EPA approval.
+Additional approval is being sought to handle remains exposed to infectious and zoonotic agents.

-Cemetery expects animal incineration services to be focus of services/income going forward as agriculture and cemetery protected land uses.
+Cemetery expects animal incineration services to be focus of services/income going forward.

 Video surveillance may make perimeter intrusion alert sounds and sends notifications when someone enters cemetery property, including when passing through cemetery property to a landlocked property.
 Alert sounds, and PA systems are audible throughout the Narrows properties.
 Alarm sirens for the cemetery and agricultural land uses are audible from several miles away.

 Agricultural fences are energized with 7,000 volts per ORC § 3781.1011(C)(6), which will eventually surround the perimeter.
-If your dog can get to the fence or livestock, you have failed to control your animal, and will have to answer to law enforcement.
+If your dog can get to the fence or livestock, you have failed to control your animal.
+You will answer to police.

 ORC 2923.162: “(A) No person shall … (1) … discharge a firearm upon or over a cemetery or within one hundred yards of a cemetery;”

-Sales associated with the shared driveway appear to be trending downward in contradiction to general market, which are shown at the bottom for comparison.
-Farmland is shown given the surrounding land is also agriculture, where the subject landlocked property is not legally buildable, farmable, or otherwise useable unless combined with a lot which gives it road frontage, capping the value under the surrounding property.
+Sales associated with the shared driveway appear to be trending downward in contradiction to general market, which is shown as farmland at the bottom for comparison.
+Farmland is used given provides enough data to show a trend, and the surrounding land is also agriculture.
+However, the subject landlocked property is not legally buildable, farmable, or otherwise useable unless combined with a lot which gives it road frontage, capping the value under the surrounding property.
 6330 Frederick Pike, the property driven through to access the landlocked 5 acres last sold for $2,209 per acre.
 6330 Frederick Pike has approximately 12 out of 18 buildable acres, given 6 acres is currently headstones with pet and human remains.
+Given it's deed restricted as a pet cemetery, appurtenant land uses, such animal incineration facilities, are likewise protected by state law (ORC 961), with remainder of state authorization required for animal incineration facilities granted in 2023 by Ohio EPA under OAC 3745-31-03(B)(1)(rrr).
+See "Disclosures" above for more information.

 Sources: mcrealestate.org, mcrecorder.org, pro.mcohio.org

-Driveway also freezes over from failed drain tile under driveway and other drainage issues
+Driveway also freezes over from failed drain tile under driveway and other drainage issues; snow may conceal ice, both prevent a car from stopping

 Sample video evidence: https://www.youtube.com/watch?v=yFxzHeF1Vb0